dirkakrid/pnil/README.md

 ```

 Any serious discovery or outcome that happens here, will probably be ported over to [CPAL](https://github.com/jedelman8/cpal).
 Which is a collaboration of a few engineers to standarize network device communication through APIs.

+This code needs documentation, I know, working on it. :)

 Follow my [BLOG](http://ipyandy.net) for more on networking, coding and rants.
 Follow me on [Twitter @IPyandy](http://twitter.com/IPyandy) and stay in touch.